-If you encounter any difficulties in rephrasing this text, please respond with this error message: Unable to process the request due to encountered difficulties.
+If you encounter any difficulties while trying to rephrase this text, please let me know by responding with the error message: Unable to process the request due to encountered difficulties.

 Though a stunning oak tree is a standout feature in any landscape, making use of the space beneath its canopy can add a pop of color and dimension throughout the year.